VoIP vs. Landlines: Which Is The Better Option for Your Business?

 VoIP works by making calls through internet connections rather than traditional analog phone lines.
 If you’ve ever used FaceTime or Skype, you’ve already used VoIP technology.
 Today’s sophisticated VoIP systems for businesses look like regular desk phones.
 They connect to your computer network to access the internet for calling.

 There are many considerations to make when choosing between the two.
+The biggest difference is that VoIP relies on an internet connection to receive and make calls.
+Landlines use wires to transmit communication between systems, which can cause restrictions.
 Some key differences include:

 - Internet connection: VoIP needs a reliable connection to be effective.
 Businesses with dedicated service levels from their internet service provider (ISP) may be better candidates than those in areas with low-quality signals.